 As I paint, I have become increasingly acquainted with nuances of the Earth and it's terrain.
 I consider the geopolitics of it all.
 Some days and views I choose because of certain major weather events - such as wildfires or hurricanes.
 Generally - I look for interesting shapes and swirls of the clouds.

 The roses in my paintings have multiple meanings and purposes.
 Symbolically, they can represent such concepts as love, hope, beauty, and mortality.
-(I have not been considering 'official' meanings - but the more intuitive associations).
 The roses are also nod to sentimentality - a love of nature, of our world (often considered taboo for artistic representations these days).
 Visually, the roses complement the continents and the clouds.
-There is a play of scale and of colors.
+And there is a play of scale and of colors.

 Overall - I am painting what I love - and feeling more connected to the world by doing so.